 I am the type of parent that likes to do crafty stuff.
 For my sons 1st birthday party I wanted to make sure that everyone knew that he was the birthday boy.
 I, of course, looked around on the internet for fun pictures.
 I found one I thought was fun and put my spin on it.
 This is what I did for my son’s 1st birthday invite.

 - I used two old sheets.
 You need old sheets to do this because it gets messy.

 - I positioned it so that both sheets acted as one big backdrop.
 I had some of it on the floor and some or most of it behind him.
 I needed to have it held up by something so we used a couple of ladders.
 Two utility clamps fastened it onto the ladder creating a vertical backdrop.

-- I blew up some balloons for abeyance and lucky for me my husband has helium tank, but you can get helium balloons at your local party store.
+- I blew up some balloons for abeyance and lucky for me my husband has a helium tank, but you can get helium balloons at your local party store.
 I found blue balloons with the #1 and happy birthday on them.
 Balloons can be purchased at the local party supply store too.
 I have seen them at Wal-Mart or Target, just check the birthday cards.
 Arrange the balloons at different levels around the backdrop.
 This formed the backdrop for my son picture.

 - I added a spotlight to for more light in the room.
 It was not a professional spotlight, but an automotive spotlight that my husband had in the garage.
 When taking a digital picture you want to make sure you have enough light in the room.
 Adding too much light will cause dark shadows, so play around with the lighting.

 - I also bought a hat for him, it was a little something that I was going to have him wear for his party, but thought he looked cute in it.

 - The most important thing, besides the birthday boy, was the cake.
 It was a one-tier cake I bought at the local grocery store.
 You can make one, but for all of the effort necessary to have it look great, it’s just easier to buy one.
 I know it is a little cheaper to make it but time is money too.